felecilmaeronquillo-crypto/POINT-OF-SALE-POS-for-small-business/README.md

 - Ronquillo, Felecil Mae O.

 Project Description
-- Sales Transaction Processing: This is the process of recording and completinga customers purchase by calculating the total amount, updating stock levels,and saving the transaction details int the sysytem.
+- Sales Transaction Processing: This is the process of recording and completing a customer's purchase by calculating the total amount, updating stock levels, and saving the transaction details in the system.
 - Receipt Generation for Customer: This is the process of creating and providing a receipt to the customer as proof of purchase, showing the items bought, prices, total amount, and payment details.
-- Sales Summary and Reporting: This refers to generating reports that summarizes sales data, such as total sales, numbers of transactions, and best selling products, to help monitor business performance.
+- Sales Summary and Reporting: This refers to generating reports that summarize sales data, such as total sales, number of transactions, and best-selling products, to help monitor business performance.

 Prerequisites
 - Python
 - Flask
 - Pip
-- html
+- Html
 - Basic understanding of Object-Oriented Programming (OOP)
 - Terminal or command prompt access